drmax24/star-trek-test/README.md

 ```app/Services/KlingonTranslationService.php```
 ```app/Services/StapiService.php```

+#Notes
+- One character can have multiple races but i only pick first as nothing was specified about this.
+Outputing csv or picking first is equally ok in uncertain requirements.
+- Same character can be found multiple times in stapi.
+I pick just first that has species
+- I had to match plaqD symbols and their codes visually.
+Funny part of the task.
+- Stapi is not very well documented.
+Ie rest specs go after SOAP and it is easy to overlook.

 ## PS:
 The task was interresting!
 Among other things it also checks attention and an ability to understand the problem correctly I suppose.